 What is a cheque in accounting?

-A cheque is a financial transaction to pay or receive amounts through a safe medium like banks.
+A cheque is a financial transaction to pay or receive amounts through a safe medium like a bank.
 So, it’s an alternative mode to Cash.

 Cheque received journal entry Summary: